Back to Blog

 A business maintains a 4.2 rating for two years.
 A few operational issues go unfixed — maybe a new hire who's consistently rude, or a recurring product quality problem.
 Negative reviews trickle in: one a week, then two.
 The rating drops to 4.0 over three months, then 3.8 over six.

 At 3.8, the business is below the psychological threshold where most consumers feel comfortable.
-BrightLocal's 2024 survey found that 87% of consumers won't consider a business with less than 3 stars, and the sharpest drop-off in consumer consideration happens between 4.0 and 3.5 stars.
+BrightLocal's 2024 Local Consumer Review Survey found that 71% of consumers will not consider using a business with an average rating below 3 stars, and 38% of consumers expect a local business to have at least a 4-star minimum before they'll consider it.

 The revenue decline matches the rating decline — but with a lag.
 The owner doesn't connect the two because it happens gradually.
 Sales are down 8%, then 14%, and the assumption is "the economy" or "seasonal slowdown."
 By the time someone checks the reviews, 50 unanswered negative reviews are sitting on Google telling every prospect to go elsewhere.